mr7brown/agb.github.io/pages/mydoc/mydoc_google_rpi3.md

 {% include image.html file="rpi3_.jpg" alt="Example RPI3" %}
 <br>
-Once the Pi is connected, boot it up and follow the prompts until the Pi's home screen displays.
+Once the Pi is connected, boot it up and follow the prompts and recommended settings until the Pi's home screen displays.

 ### Configure and test the audio